 The local food here varies from spring rolls and delicious hot pots of bubbling stock, veg and meat sitting over hot coals to fresh and juicy deep-fried seafood dishes.

 Out of all the things to do in Chiang Rai, or anywhere in Thailand, learning the secrets of the beautiful Thai cuisine is an invaluable experience.
-You’ll find several cooking classes available in Chiang Rai, but if you are not sure, we can recommend cooking classes with Ann.
+You'll find several cooking classes available in Chiang Rai, but if you are not sure, we can recommend Thai cooking class with Ann.

 Learning to cook Thai dishes with Ann was so much fun.
 But the best thing was going to the local market where we bought fresh ingredients for our class and got to smell and taste some exotic foods along the way.